RAF Hell's Mouth

-Royal Air Force Hell's Mouth or more simply RAF Hell's Mouth is a former Royal Air Force Emergency Landing Ground at Hell's Mouth, (Porth Neigwl) on the Llŷn Peninsula near Abersoch, Gwynedd, Wales.
+Royal Air Force Hell's Mouth, or more simply RAF Hell's Mouth, is a former Royal Air Force air gunnery and bombing range.
+It was initially redeveloped into a Relief Landing Ground, and then became an Emergency Landing Ground.
+It is situated at Hell's Mouth (Porth Neigwl), on the Llŷn Peninsula, near the small village and community of Llanengan, and about 2 miles from Abersoch, Gwynedd, Wales.